IBM-Cloud/ibm-cloud-sdk-ruby/gems/ibm_cloud_power/docs/PCloudPVMInstancesApi.md

 > <PVMInstances> pcloud_pvminstances_getall(cloud_instance_id)

-Get all the PVM instances for this cloud instance
+Get all the pvm instances for this cloud instance

 ### Examples